Visiting Cinque Terre: Planning a one-day visit from Florence

 How to get to Cinque Terre

-We took a bus tour out of Florence that brought us to La Spezia, where we got on the Cinque Terre Express, the fast regional rail which runs through the villages.
+We took a bus tour out of Florence that brought us to La Spezia, where we got on the Cinque Terre Express, the fast regional rail that runs through the villages.

 We are usually not “tour people”, but this is just the kind of tour we like - transportation and guidance to the area, a laid-back guide offering plenty of info and suggestions, and lots of “hands off” time to ourselves to explore at every stop.